OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/storage/common/storage-migration-to-premium-storage.md

         $newOSDisk = Add-AzureDisk -OS $sourceOSDisk.OS -DiskName ($sourceOSDisk.DiskName + $DiskNameSuffix) -MediaLocation $destOSVHD.ICloudBlob.Uri.AbsoluteUri
         $vm = New-AzureVMConfig -Name $DestVMName -InstanceSize $DestVMSize -DiskName $newOSDisk.DiskName }
-    # Attached hello copied data disks toohello new VM
+    # Attached the copied data disks to the new VM
     foreach ($dataDisk in $sourceDataDisks)
     {
-        # add -DiskLabel $dataDisk.DiskLabel if there are labels for disks of hello source vm
+        # add -DiskLabel $dataDisk.DiskLabel if there are labels for disks of the source vm
         $diskLabel = "drive" + $dataDisk.Lun
         $vm | Add-AzureDataDisk -ImportFrom -DiskLabel $diskLabel -LUN $dataDisk.Lun -MediaLocation $dataDisk.MediaLink }

-    # Edit this if you want tooadd more custimization toohello new VM
+    # Edit this if you want to add more custimization to the new VM
     # $vm | Add-AzureEndpoint -Protocol tcp -LocalPort 443 -PublicPort 443 -Name 'HTTPs'
     # $vm | Set-AzureSubnet "PubSubnet","PrivSubnet"